ODosari/updates_by_commands_Python/README.md

 ---

-You can add this README.md file to your GitHub repository to provide users with information about your project, how to run it, and what it does.
+You can add this updated README.md file to your GitHub repository to provide users with information about your project, how to run it, and how to add more commands.